Technology does make a difference.

 What benefits do new Ophthalmic Microscopes provide?

-In case you are reading this and are unaware of what Red Reflux is, red reflux is an “illumination” of the anterior chamber achieved by bouncing light off of the retina back towards the front of the eye.
-This is achieved by using dual lights, strategically positions and directed.
+In case you are reading this and are unaware of what Red Reflex is, red reflex is an “illumination” of the anterior chamber achieved by bouncing light off of the retina back towards the front of the eye.
+This is achieved by using dual lights, strategically positioned and directed.
 This creates a much brighter, clearer view of the cataract and the capsule.
-This technology has existed for years, but older technologies had a smaller “zone” where reflux was achieved.
+This technology has existed for years, but older technologies had a smaller “zone” where reflex was achieved.
 This meant that if the patient or microscope moved slightly, the surgeon would lose his enhanced view.
-Red Reflux has come a long way in the last 10 years.
-The Alcon LuxOR LX3 claims a 6x greater Red Reflux zone than other microscopes.
-The Zeiss Lumera family offers what they call “Stereo Coaxial Illumination” which they claim to be excellent reflux even on very mature cataracts.
-Leica’s M822 offers a similar coaxial “OttoFlex” reflux system, which offers a larger than normal reflux zone than previous Leica models.
-If none of the other benefits make a difference to you, we believe that greater reflux zones make a substantial difference in the cataract experience for the surgeon, and it’s worth a try!
+Red Reflex has come a long way in the last 10 years.
+The Alcon LuxOR LX3 claims a 6x greater Red Reflex zone than other microscopes.
+The Zeiss Lumera family offers what they call “Stereo Coaxial Illumination” which they claim to be excellent reflex even on very mature cataracts.
+Leica’s M822 offers a similar coaxial “OttoFlex” reflex system, which offers a larger than normal reflex zone than previous Leica models.
+If none of the other benefits make a difference to you, we believe that greater reflex zones make a substantial difference in the cataract experience for the surgeon, and it’s worth a try!

 2) Light Sources & Objective Lenses